RoboticsAndCloud/eladmin_web_react/README.EN.md

 Any suggestions or contributions are welcome.

 - If you like it，please [Star](https://github.com/RoboticsAndCloud/eladmin_web_react.git).
-- If you want to contribute some codes，Please [Pull Request](https://github.com/RoboticsAndCloud/eladmin_web_react/pulls).
+- If you want to contribute some codes，please [Pull Request](https://github.com/RoboticsAndCloud/eladmin_web_react/pulls).

 ## Thanks